crate/cratedb-guide/docs/integrate/influxdb/learn.md

 pipeline elements in your daily data operations routines.
 Please visit the [CrateDB Toolkit InfluxDB I/O subsystem] documentation, to learn more about what's possible.

 The InfluxDB I/O subsystem is based on the [influxio] package.
-Please also check its documentation to learn about more of its capabilities, supporting you when working with InfluxDB.
+See its documentation for additional capabilities when working with InfluxDB.

 :::{note}
 **Important:** If you discover any issues with this adapter, please